 That area of the blood vessel gets worn out from constant flow of blood and bulges out, almost like a bubble.
 It can grow to the size of a small berry.
 There are different types:

 Saccular aneurysms are the most common type of brain aneurysm.
-They bulge out in a dome shape from the main artery.
-They’re connected to that artery by a narrow “neck.”
+They bulge out in a dome shape.
+They’re connected to the artery by a narrow “neck.”

 Fusiform aneurysms aren’t as common as saccular aneurysms.
 They don’t pouch out in a dome shape.
 Instead, they make a widened spot in the blood vessel.

 Although brain aneurysms sound alarming, most don’t cause symptoms or health problems.
 You can enjoy a long life without ever realizing that you have one.

 But in rare cases, aneurysms can grow big, leak, or explode.
 Bleeding in the brain, known as a hemorrhagic stroke, is serious, and you’ll need medical care right away.

 The type of symptoms you have from a brain aneurysm depend on whether it ruptures or not.

 You need emergency care if you suddenly get an intensely painful headache, lose consciousness, or have any of these other symptoms of an aneurysm rupture:

 - Loss of consciousness

 - Nausea and vomiting